Gabriel Moreno Player Props: Diamondbacks vs. Brewers

-On Monday, Gabriel Moreno (on the back of going 1-for-4 with an RBI) and the Arizona Diamondbacks face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 9:40 PM ET.
+After going 0-for-4 in his most recent game, Gabriel Moreno and the Arizona Diamondbacks take on the Milwaukee Brewers (who will hand the ball to Corbin Burnes) at 9:40 PM ET on Tuesday.

-In his most recent game he had a one-hit performance (1-for-4) against the Dodgers.
+In his previous game he had a hitless performance (0-for-4) against the Brewers.

 Gabriel Moreno Game Info & Props vs. the Brewers